 Obviously, there isn't really a baddie with the sheer presence that Ronald Lacey brought to Raiders Of The Lost Ark as Gestapo agent Todt.
 But Glover does OK as Donovan as does Michael Byrne as Nazi officer Vogel.
 But neither last in the memory quite like Lacey does.
 There are also some understandable rough edges around some of the effects but nothing that a Blu-Ray touch-up couldn't resolve.

 I also felt that a character switch happens too soon in the picture.
 It might have had more resonance later on in the film but other than that, I really can't think of anything else.
 In fact, it feels churlish to point out such flaws in a film I enjoyed as much as this.
 True story - it came on TV a few weeks ago and I still sat down to watch it again, despite having seen it many times already.
 It's one film that you could rarely tire of.

 Should I watch it?

 Of course you should!
 What more could you possibly want from a film that has a great story, grabs your attention from the very beginning and doesn't let go until the end, has some truly memorable scenes, is lead by a fantastic dynamic duo providing plenty of laughs and has just enough scares to give younger children the chills?
 It's the perfect family film, full of fun and excitement and one that they'll never get tired of seeing.

 What else should I watch?

 Anyone looking for anything similar these days would probably have more luck looking at video games which owe an enormous debt to these films.
-Stuff like Tomb Raider (which failed to translate to the big screen) and Uncharted (which has a movie adaptation in development) do have a similar feel to the Indiana Jones series with the added bonus that it's you leaping across bottomless pits and fighting baddies.
+Stuff like Tomb Raider (which has failed to translate to the big screen successfully on three separate occasions) and Uncharted (which has a movie adaptation in development) do have a similar feel to the Indiana Jones series with the added bonus that it's you leaping across bottomless pits and fighting baddies.

 © 2015 Benjamin Cox